ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.7.1: adds path segment creation to the `PdfPagePathObject` object, rectangle and circle convenience functions, and the `PdfPageObjects::add_path_object()` function.
 * 0.7.0: adds `PdfPermissions` collection, adds document loading and saving support, adds initial creation and editing support for documents, pages, and text objects, and improves WASM document file handling.
 * 0.6.0: fixes some typos in documentation, updates upstream Pdfium WASM package source repository name.
 * 0.5.9: corrects a bug in the statically linked bindings implementation.
 Adjusted tests to cover both dynamic and statically linked bindings implementations.